Tech-at-DU/d3-tutorial/22-Custom-Shapes/readme.md

 ![Custom Shapes 4](images/custom-shapes-4.png)

 The steps here might vary depending on what app you have used to make your SVG drawings.
-Using Boxy SVG I was able to copy and objects (command + c -> command + v) into my html document.
+Using Boxy SVG I was able to copy and paste objects (command + c -> command + v) into my html document.
 The shape in the image above looked like this when pasted:

 ```HTML
 <?xml version="1.0" encoding="utf-8"?>